Burnia History, Family Crest & Coats of Arms

 The name Burnia reached English shores for the first time with the ancestors of the Burnia family as they migrated following the Norman Conquest of 1066.
 The Burnia family lived in Norfolk and Kent, where they settled after the Norman Conquest of England in 1066.
 The Burnia family originally came from Bernay in Calvados, Normandy, and it is to that location that their name refers.

 Early Origins of the Burnia family

 The surname Burnia was first found in Norfolk and Kent, where they were settled after the Norman Conquest in 1066 A.D.

 Important Dates for the Burnia family

 This web page shows only a small excerpt of our Burnia research.
-Another 183 words (13 lines of text) covering the years 1066 and 1558 are included under the topic Early Burnia History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1066 and 1558 are included under the topic Early Burnia History in all our PDF Extended History products and printed products wherever possible.

 Burnia Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Barney, Berney, Barny, Berny, Barnie, Bernie, Bernaye, Bairney, Bearnie, Bearny, Bernais, Berneys, Berneyes, Bearnay and many more.

 Early Notables of the Burnia family (pre 1700)

 More information is included under the topic Early Burnia Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burnia family to Ireland

 Some of the Burnia family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.